Statute of Limitations for Product Liability in New Jersey

 Run this scenario in DocketMath using the Statute Of Limitations calculator.

-This is the default/general period DocketMath uses for many product-related disputes where the claim is framed within a sales-of-goods / contract-for-sale or related warranty structure.
-If your situation is pleaded under a different legal theory (outside that sales-of-goods framework), a different limitations rule may apply—but the calculator logic described below is based on the general/default period you provided.
+This is the default/general period DocketMath uses for product-related disputes framed as personal-injury / tort claims arising from a defective product.
+If your situation is pleaded under a different legal theory (outside that personal-injury framework), a different limitations rule may apply—but the calculator logic described below is based on the general/default period you provided.

 Limitation period

-What the 4-year period covers (the default rule)
+What the 2-year period covers (the default rule)

 When the clock starts: accrual concepts (high-level)

-Under New Jersey’s adoption of the Uniform Commercial Code, the limitations period generally runs from when the claim accrues under the statute’s structure.
-In sale-and-warranty contexts, accrual is often tied to timing concepts like the tender/delivery of the product or the breach event as framed by the contract/warranty theory.
+Under New Jersey law, the limitations period generally runs from when the claim accrues under the statute’s structure.
+In personal-injury contexts, accrual is often tied to timing concepts like when the injury occurs or when the plaintiff knew or should have known of the injury and its cause.

-Practical takeaway: New Jersey’s approach here is often less “discovery-based” than some other limitation regimes.
-Instead, it’s frequently tied to when the relevant delivery/breach-related event occurs under the sales-of-goods/warranty framing.
+Practical takeaway: New Jersey’s approach here can involve discovery-based considerations in some cases.
+Often it’s tied to when the relevant injury-related event occurs under the personal-injury framing.

 How to use DocketMath inputs (so the output changes correctly)

-Use DocketMath’s /tools/statute-of-limitations calculator to model the timeline using the default 4-year period for US-NJ.
+Use DocketMath’s /tools/statute-of-limitations calculator to model the timeline using the default 2-year period for US-NJ.

 A typical workflow:

-- Pick the relevant event date your case theory treats as the start of accrual (often the tender/delivery date, depending on how the claim is framed).
+- Pick the relevant event date your case theory treats as the start of accrual (often the injury date, depending on how the claim is framed).

 - Enter your filing date (the date you want to test).